 Albania, Algeria, Andorra, Argentina, Armenia, Barbados, Australia, Austria, Cyprus, Belgium, Bolivia, Bosnia, Brazil, Bulgaria, Canada, Chile, China, Columbia, Costa Rica, Croatia, Cuba, Cyprus, Czech Republic, Dominican Republic, East Timor, Germany, Denmark, Kyrgyzstan, Ecuador, Egypt, El Salvador, Estonia, Finland, Romania, France, Georgia, Greece, Hungary, Iceland, India, Indonesia, Iran, Ireland, Israel, Italy, Japan, Kazakhstan, Korea, Latvia, Lithuania, and Luxembourg.

-You must bear in mind that these tax treaties are revised and amended constantly, with new provisions and modifications.
+Also, you must bear in mind that these tax treaties are revised and amended constantly, with new provisions and modifications.

-Those amends and modifications are really specific, covering how concrete types of incomes are going to be taxed (for example).
+Those amends and modifications are specific, covering how concrete types of incomes are going to be taxed (for example).

 That is why it is always best to get specialized tax advice from an expert lawyer so that you can be up to date with the latest provisions and can fully harness the benefits of these treaties.

 At Balcells Group we can help you out with all your tax obligations in a personalized way, and file/submit any required document for you effortlessly, making sure you don’t miss any deadlines and pay just what you should, and no more!
-Get in touch us and get started today.
+Get in touch with us and get started today.

 Book a consultation with one of our lawyers and solve all your doubts: